Exemplar Award Winner- Highly Commended NLPG NSG Exemplar Award ‘Naming Award’ 2010: Chorley Borough Council

 Myles Standish was an English Military Officer hired by the Pilgrim Fathers as Military Advisor for the Plymouth Colony.
 A passenger on the Mayflower on arrival in the ‘New World’, he played a leading role in the administration and defence of the settlement from its inception.
 In 1621, Standish was elected as first commander, a position he was re-elected to for the rest of his life; he also served as an agent of the Plymouth Colony in England, as assistant governor and as treasurer.
 He was one of the first settlers and founders of the town of Duxbury, Massachusetts.

 Several towns and military installations have been named after Standish and monuments have been built in his memory.
-These include the Myles Standish Monument in Duxbury, the second tallest to an individual in USA, surpassed only by the Washington Monument, and a smaller monument at the alleged site of the Captain’s grave.
+These include the Myles Standish Monument in Duxbury, the second tallest to an individual in the USA, surpassed only by the Washington Monument, and a smaller monument at the alleged site of the Captain’s grave.

 Streets within a new development in the area of the link road are also named along the same theme and include Pilgrim Drive, after the name commonly applied to the early settlers of the Plymouth Colony, and Mayflower Gardens, named after the ship that transported the Pilgrims to Massachusetts.
 Allerton Close, Bradford Avenue, Chilton Mews, Minter Close, Sampson Close and Winslow Place were all named after passengers on the original Mayflower during its trans-Atlantic voyage in 1620.